 These brake pads come with specially designed shims and chamfered slots so that from first installing them to their last days, these pads will be clean on your wheels and quiet to your ears.
 No matter the load and no matter the road, these brake pads were designed from the ground up to bring you and your haul to a stop with ease.

-Bosch has been one of the leading names in brakes and their Severe Duty Disc Brake pad set is no exception.
+Bosch has been one of the leading names in brakes, and their Severe Duty Disc Brake pad set is no exception.
 When your truck is pulling cargo all day and is constantly exposed to heavy loads, it needs all the help it can get to come to a stop.
 With these Bosch pads, you get the benefit of their years of expertise in making excellent semi-metallic brake pads.

-These pads are designed with the worst driving conditions in mind and Bosch put them through a substantial amount of testing before creating their final product.
+These pads are designed with the worst driving conditions in mind, and Bosch put them through a substantial amount of testing before creating their final product.
 The performance and efficiency of these pads will keep you braking with confidence for many miles.

-Bosch not only makes great semi-metallic brake pads, but their premium line of ceramic pads are also great for your truck.
+Bosch not only makes great semi-metallic brake pads, but their premium line of ceramic pads is also great for your truck.
 With a unique rubber core multilayer shim, these pads are designed to reduce noise when braking while still providing all the stopping power necessary for your truck.
 A protective layer on the pads prevents them from heat damage and helps to further their life expectancy under braking conditions.
 The addition of ceramic components to the already excellent Bosch braking system makes these ceramics a great deal for the average truck driver.

 If you are looking for a slight boost in performance over your standard brakes, the EBC Greenstuff brake pads will be just what you need.
 While they may not be the most advanced or specific pads, they do what they need to do for your truck, and they do it well.
 These pads come with a unique coating that makes them great for everyday use and normal driving.

 Despite a shorter lifespan than some other brake pads, the high friction and slotted design of these pads make them great for stopping and very quiet when in use.
-What these brakes lack in flair and complex design they make up for with easy installation and just all around solid performance.
+What these brakes lack in flair and complex design, they make up for with easy installation and just all-around solid performance.

 Brake Pad Buyers Guide

-Now that we know some of the best brake pads available for the Ram 1500, let’s look at some more details about brake pads in general so you know what to look for.
+Now that we know some of the best brake pads available for the Ram 1500, let’s look at some more details about brake pads in general, so you know what to look for.
 We will cover some of the essential buying information when looking for brake pads and then answer some of the most frequently asked questions about brake pad replacement.

 What to remember when Buying Brake Pads?

 Buying brake pads isn’t an entirely difficult process, but there are still a few key details to look out for when making your choice.
-One of the most important things to look for is the average lifespan of the brake pads you buy as that will indicate how long they could last and how long you can go before buying new brakes.
+One of the most important things to look for is the average lifespan of the brake pads you buy, as that will indicate how long they could last and how long you can go before buying new brakes.

-Additionally, you can also look out for the material that the brakes are made out of.
+Additionally, you can also lookout for the material that the brakes are made out of.
 Brake pads are usually either made of a ceramic or metallic compound that will have slightly different braking characteristics that we will look at further later on.
 It is also very important that you pick brake pads that are the right size and design to fit onto your truck.

 What are the Deciding Factors to Consider When Looking for Brake Pads?

-Most brakes are fairly similar, and they are all designed to the same thing: stop your truck.
+Most brakes are fairly similar, and they are all designed for the same thing: stop your truck.
 However, there is still some room for differences that you may want to consider when choosing the right brake pads for your truck.

-Most people look at the price of the pads as the most important part of the deciding factor as that determines how affordable you can replace your pads for.
+Most people look at the price of the pads as the most important part of the deciding factor as that determines how affordable you can replace your pads.
 The price you pay also determines the general quality of the brakes, so going for a cheaper pair will mean more replacing and less effectiveness.